Multi-Scale Simulation of Complex Systems: A Perspective of Integrating Knowledge and Data: Application of multi-scale simulation in typical complex systems

-Multiscale modeling provides better solutions in many complicated tasks, such as novel protein structure discovery, remodeling of membrane, and biological stress modeling.
-For example, in \cite{bhatia2021machine}, which is aimed at achieving simulation with macroscale space size and temporal length, and microscale precision, the different scales interact with each other via the consistency at the boundary between different scales.
-Stansfeld et al. design a multiscale method to simulate the assembly and the interactions of membrane protein/lipid, in which the macroscale is at molecular dynamics while the microscale reaches atomistic resolution~\cite{stansfeld2011coarse}.
+Multi-scale modeling provides better solutions in many complicated tasks, such as novel protein structure discovery, remodeling of membranes, and biological stress modeling.
+For example, in \cite{bhatia2021machine}, which is aimed at achieving simulation with macroscale space size, macroscale temporal length, and microscale precision, the different scales interact with each other via the consistency at the boundary between different scales.
+Stansfeld et al. design a multi-scale method to simulate the assembly and the interactions of membrane protein/lipid, in which the macroscale is at molecular dynamics while the microscale reaches atomistic resolution~\cite{stansfeld2011coarse}.
 In the collagen modeling application, Masic et al. reveal how the physics of the microscale at the molecular level contributes to the mechanics at the macro behavior level~\cite{masic2011observations}.